soloshun/llm_from_scratch/lecture_9_notes.md

 - extract input blocks as subsamples that serve as input to the LLM
 - The LLM prediction task during training is to predict the next word that follow the input block
-- During training, we mask out all words that are past the target.
+- During training, we mask out all words that are part of the target.

 **Terminologies:**